jeremyondrey/jeremyondrey.github.io/projects/exposed.md

 ![](/images/portfolio/exposed/2.jpg)
 <br>
 <div align="center">
-<p> EXPOSED is an interactive 3D audio installation that further drives the discussion of big data in today's society.
+<p> EXPOSED is an interactive 3D audio installation which vizualizes the data we carry around in our pockets.
 A simple white pillar with built in microphone coils picks up electromagnetic signals from smartphones placed on it.
-This sound is spatialized in realtime through an ambisonics speaker setup, turning the data we carry with us every day into an immersive audible experience. <br>
+This sound is spatialized in realtime through an ambisonics speaker setup, turning otherwise silent data into an immersive audible experience. <br>
-The project was displayed at Kunsthalle Darmstadt.
+The project was displayed at Kunsthalle Darmstadt in 2016.
 </p>

 </div>